rrmckinney/fwx-wind/docs/source/code.md

 }
 ```
-Setup loop to write wind speed and direction to the ouput file.
-The sensor does not have an internal clock, but does keep track of millisecinds since power was introduced.
-However, due to memory it can only keep track of a certain number of milliseconds, so we need to convert them to hours:minutes:seconds.
+With the sensor preopped, we will now setup a loop to write wind speed and direction to the ouput file.
+The sensor does not have an internal clock, but does keep track of the milliseconds elapsed since power was introduced.
+Due to memory limits though, it can only keep track of a certain number of milliseconds.
+Thus, we need to convert them to hours:minutes:seconds.

 ```
 void loop() {